stacksgov/sips/sips/sip-022/sip-022-emergency-pox-fix.md

 * The stacking threshold is raised to account for the PoX contract's reported increase in STX locked.

+Similar consequences are expected when a stacker contributes to two different PoX addresses and at least one PoX address would benefit from auto-unlocking.
+This behaviour has not been seen in the wild.

 Furthermore, if this bug is triggered enough times, the Stacks network will crash.
 This is because of a runtime assertion in the PoX reward set calculation logic that verifies that the total locked STX does not exceed the total liquid STX.
 This